Equivariant Degenerations of Plane Curve Orbits: Points on via Atiyah-Bott

 \subsection{Fixed point loci}

 First, we note that the fixed-point loci of $\mb{P}^3$ under the action of $T$ consists of two disjoint $\mb{P}^1$'s which we will call $C_1,C_2$.

 The fixed-point loci of $X$ under the action of $T$ must lie over the fixed-point loci of $\mb{P}^3$ under $T$.
-We claim that there are $2n+2$ fixed-point loci: \begin{enumerate} \item 2 fixed point loci corresponding to $\mb{P}^1$'s that are the proper transforms $\wt{C_1}$ and $\wt{C_2}$ of $C_1$ and $C_2$.
-If we suppose $C_1$ is the $\mb{P}^1$ consisting of the matrices $ $, then the point of the proper transform lying above $C_1\cap R_1$ is given by the limiting point of
+Therefore, we conclude that the fixed loci consist of the following 2n+2 components: \begin{enumerate} \item 2 fixed point loci corresponding to $\mb{P}^1$'s that are the proper transforms $\wt{C_1}$ and $\wt{C_2}$ of $C_1$ and $C_2$.
+If we suppose $R_1$ is the $\mathbb{P}^1$ consisting of the matrices $ $, then the point of the proper transform lying above $C_1\cap R_1$ is given by the limiting point of

 as $t\to 0$.